oroinc/documentation/commerce/user_guide/system/menu/menu_config.rst

    .. image:: /user_guide/img/system/menus/edit/menus_actions_create_general.png

-4. Click :guilabel:`Save` to save your changes.
-If you wish to start creating another menu item right away, click :guilabel:`Save and New` in the upper-right corner of the page.
+4. Click **Save** to save your changes.
+If you wish to start creating another menu item right away, click **Save and New** on the top right.

 .. important::
     You need to reload the page to see changes.